codelibs/fess-docs/en/11.2/install/upgrade.rst

 ---------------------

 Check and merge settings in fess_config.properties, and then start |Fess|.

-To restore data, upload .fess_basic_config and .fess_user bulk files on Backup page.
+For |Fess| 10, to restore data, upload .fess_basic_config and .fess_user bulk files on Backup page.

+For |Fess| 11, execute migration process on Upgrade page.
+For more details, see Upgrade of Administration Guide.

 Start Crawler
 -------------